aporter10/SeleniumStockChecker/README.md

 - `runinbackground`: Whether the app should run quietly in the background or show an actual chrome tab.
 Warning: some websites block browsers that are running in the background.
 For example, this app will not work on best buy links while in background mode.

 Under the `Emails` section, you can put any number of emails that you want.
 The key doesn't matter, so you can set it to whatever you want.

+Update* Now using Twilio you can make a Twilio acount put you data into it and it will send text messages instead of emails to you.